artgon/artgon.github.com/_posts/2014-09-19-scala-case-for-correctness.md

 }
 {% endhighlight %}

+Scala goes a step further, by defaulting to immutable collections, immutable class members and even immutable singletons.
+As a language, it has been designed with this theme in mind.

 _Primitive blocks are not expressions_

-The main issue with primitive blocks is that they're executed imperatively without a return value.
-You cannot set the result of a try/catch to an immutable value unless you wrap it in a separate function.
+Primitive blocks in Java are executed imperatively without a return value.
+This is problematic when trying to set the result to a value.
+For example: You cannot set the result of a try/catch to an immutable value.

 {% highlight java %}
 Integer parsedResults = 0;